emmercm/www/src/blog/resetting-the-working-directory-on-shell-script-exit.md

 ## The one-liner

-Here's the trick, put this at the top of every script you write, just below the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
+Here's the trick, put this at the top of every script you write, just below the [shebang](/blog/what-is-a-script-shebang) and shell options.

 ```bash
 trap "cd \"${PWD}\"" EXIT